jarojasva/Core_Genome_Protocol/README.md

 ```
 :warning: **The current script only extract the single copy orthologs codes of the core genome with core=100** :warning:

-### Part 2 - Extract the core proteome
+### Part 2 - Extract the core-genome

 1- Put in the same directory your .faa files, the late generated genome_name_codes.txt files and the *2_extract_core_genome.sh* script

-2- Run the *2_extract_core_genome.sh* script to extract the core genome of each isolate and to obtain the concatenated core genome fasta file
+2- Run the *2_extract_core_genome.sh* script to extract the core genome of each isolate and to obtain the concatenated core-genome fasta file
 ```sh
 ./2_extract_core_genome.sh
 ```